Underwood-Inc/strixun-stream-suite/__╠═══ PANDA_CORE ═══╣__/04_DEPLOYMENT/CUSTOMER_API_PHASE_4_SETUP.md

 **Option B: Automated Deployment via GitHub (Recommended)**

 The GitHub workflow will automatically:
-- [SUCCESS] Create KV namespace if it doesn't exist
+- ✓ Create KV namespace if it doesn't exist
-- [SUCCESS] Deploy the worker
+- ✓ Deploy the worker
-- [SUCCESS] Set secrets from GitHub repository secrets
+- ✓ Set secrets from GitHub repository secrets
-- [SUCCESS] Show deployment summary with KV namespace ID
+- ✓ Show deployment summary with KV namespace ID

 **To use automated deployment:**
 1. Ensure GitHub secrets are set (see `GITHUB_WORKFLOW_SETUP.md`)